Vikramaditya

-Vikramaditya (IAST: ') was a medieval king as mentioned in ancient Indian literature, featuring in traditional stories including those in Vetala Panchavimshati and Singhasan Battisi.
+Vikramaditya (IAST: ') was a mythical king as mentioned in ancient Indian literature, featuring in traditional stories including those in Vetala Panchavimshati and Singhasan Battisi.
 Many describe him as ruler with his capital at Ujjain (Pataliputra or Pratishthana in a few stories).
 "Vikramaditya" was also a common title adopted by several monarchs in ancient and medieval India, and the Vikramaditya legends may be embellished accounts of different kings (particularly Chandragupta II).
 According to popular tradition, Vikramaditya began the Vikram Samvat era in 57 BCE after defeating the Shakas, and those who believe that he is based on a historical figure place him around the first century BCE.
 However, this era is identified as "Vikrama Samvat" after the ninth century CE.
-Nepal uses Bikram Sambat named after him, 57 years ahead of Gregorian calendar, as state's official calendar and for legal matters.

 Names and etymology

 Vikramaditya means "the sun of valour" (vikrama means "valour" and aditya means "sun").
 He is also known as Vikrama, Bikramjit and Vikramarka (arka also means "sun").
 Some legends describe him as a liberator of India from mlechchha invaders; the invaders are identified as Shakas in most, and the king is known by the epithet Shakari ("enemy of the Shakas").